 For further information please refer to MiFID2 – Foreign Exchange (FX) Means of Payment Exclusion Examples

-2 STUDYPAY SERVICES
+2 GATEWAY SERVICES

-2.3 We will make available our payment interface developed and owned by us for the purpose of facilitating online payments of fees associated with the provision of educational services, the payment interface is referred to as the “StudyPay Payments Gateway”.
-You will only be entitled to use the StudyPay Payments Gateway in accordance with these Terms and applicable laws.
+2.2 We will make available our payment interface operated by us for the purpose of facilitating online payments to our customers, the payment interface is referred to as the “Gateway”.
+You will only be entitled to use the Gateway in accordance with these Terms and applicable laws.

-2.5 The End User will be responsible for ensuring the accuracy of the information submitted.
+2.4 The End User will be responsible for ensuring the accuracy of the information submitted.
 If the End User accepts the Settlement Amount, the End User will then enter their credit or debit card payment details.
 The End User will then select the ‘Process Payment by Card’ function, which submits the Settlement Amount for processing by either the card provider or direct to us.

-4 CURRENCY EXCHANGE SERVICES
+3 CURRENCY EXCHANGES SERVICES

-4.1 If you have signed up for the provision of FX Services, the provisions of this clause 4 will apply to any FX Services we provide.
+3.1 If you have signed up for the provision of FX Services, the provisions of this clause 3 will apply to any FX Services we provide.

-4.2 For the purpose of these Terms, the following definitions apply:
+3.2 For the purpose of these Terms, the following definitions apply: